Man formally charged in murder of Utah college student Mackenzie Lueck

 Investigators do not have a motive and have not revealed how Ajayi and Lueck, who was a student at the University of Utah, knew each other.

-Authorities said Lueck, originally from El Segundo, California, landed at Salt Lake City International Airport early in the morning on June 17 and then took a Lyft to a park where she met someone.
+Authorities said Lueck, originally from El Segundo, California, landed at the Salt Lake City International Airport early in the morning of June 17 and then took a Lyft to a park where she met someone.

 Gill said Lueck's cellphone records showed she had exchanged several text messages with Ajayi.
 Her phone was "powered off" around 3 a.m. shortly after she arrived at the park and it was never turned back on, he said.